 The word “couch”, on the other hand, has become the more popularly used term among today’s consumers.
 The historical origins of this word stem from the French word “coucher”, which means to lie down and would really be a more accurate description of what is commonly referred to as a chaise.
 A couch, historically, has either no arms or one arm and a tapered back.
 It was designed for lying down as opposed to sitting on.
 Couches are generally smaller in scale seating up to two people.
 A smaller version of a couch is the loveseat.
 The couch is typically more casual and informal in style.

-I hope this clarifies the difference between these two types of furniture.
+We hope this clarifies the difference between these two types of furniture.
 Most importantly, choose the piece that best fits your taste, home and lifestyle.

 Love Where You Live!